mixpanel/docs/pages/docs/features/session-replay.md

 ##### mParticle: Web SDK

-mParticle's Web SDK has a `.getDeviceId()` [method which can be used to retrieve the device_id](https://docs.mparticle.com/developers/sdk/web/initialization/#device-id-device-application-stamp).
-In the following example, we use this method to bind mParticle's device_id to Mixpanel's device_id, as well as [patching `logEvent` and `logPageView`](https://docs.mparticle.com/developers/sdk/web/core-apidocs/classes/mParticle%20&%20mParticleInstance.html#index) to include session replay properties.
+mParticle's Web SDK has a `.getDeviceId()` method which can be used to [retrieve the device_id](https://docs.mparticle.com/developers/sdk/web/initialization/#device-id-device-application-stamp).
+In the following example, we use this method to bind mParticle's device_id to Mixpanel's device_id, as wall as [patching `logEvent` and `logPageView`](https://docs.mparticle.com/developers/sdk/web/core-apidocs/classes/mParticle%20&%20mParticleInstance.html#index) to include session replay properties on all mParticle events.
+This configuration assumes you are [forwarding web requests server side](https://docs.mparticle.com/integrations/mixpanel/event/#:~:text=Forward%20Web%20Requests,bool) in the connection settings.

 ```javascript
 mixpanel.init('MIXPANEL-PROJECT-TOKEN', {